digitalfabrik/integreat-chat/INFO_TEMPLATE.md

 ## Your feedback is important to us

 We're constantly working to improve our chatbot and our platform.
+We will use anonymized chat messages to improve automatic chat responses in the future.
 You can leave us feedback in the chat at any time.
 We'll consider your suggestions as best we can.